-'Pet Pals TV' | Patty Spitler hopes passing of beloved dog helps others
+Patty Spitler of 'Pet Pals TV' hopes passing of beloved dog helps others

 Patty Spitler hopes passing of beloved dog helps others, she says in touching message

-INDIANAPOLIS (WISH) — During News 8’s Midday newscast, “Pet Pals TV” host Patty Spitler opened up about the loss of her 9-year-old Burmese Mountain Dog, Stewie, during an interview that often became emotional as the grizzled television news veteran fought back tears.
+INDIANAPOLIS (WISH) — During News 8’s “Midday” newscast, “Pet Pals TV” host Patty Spitler opened up about the loss of her 9-year-old Bernese Mountain Dog, Stewie, during an interview that often became emotional as the grizzled television news veteran fought back tears.

 Patty was joined with “Pet Pals TV” investigative reporter Tom Dock from Noah’s Animal Hospitals.